freenas/freenas-docs/userguide/storage.rst

 less-used data can be "swapped" onto the disk, freeing up memory.

-For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks. create a mirrored swap.
-For example, if the system has three hard disks, then a mirror is created using two of the three drives.
+For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
+For example, if the system has three hard disks, a swap mirror is created then a mirror is created using two of the three drives.
 By default, all data disks are created with two Gib of swap space.
 Swap space is 2 GiB by default.
 The size of space to allocate is set in